Caudle

 A caudle (or caudel) was a hot drink that recurred in various guises throughout British cuisine from the Middle Ages into Victorian times.
 It was thick and sweet, and seen as particularly suitable and sustaining for invalids and new mothers.
 At some periods of history, caudle recipes were based on milk and eggs, like eggnog.
 Later variants were more similar to a gruel, a sort of drinkable oatmeal porridge.
 Like the original forms of posset (a drink of wine and milk, rather than a set dessert), a caudle was usually alcoholic.

+There were special caudle cups, larger than teacups, often with a cover, and perhaps two handles.
+These were either in pottery or metal, and might be given as presents.

 Etymology

 The word caudle came into Middle English via the Old North French word caudel, ultimately derived from Latin caldus, "warm".
 According to the Encyclopædia Britannica Eleventh Edition, the word derived from Medieval Latin caldellum, a diminutive of caldum, a warm drink, from calidus, hot.
 The Oxford English Dictionary cites the use of the word to 1297.
 The word's etymological connection to heat makes it cognate with "cauldron".